NDepend

 • This is not an API so we can use namespaces the way we want.
 Here namespaces implement the concept of components.

 • The biggest component in terms of number of classes and lines of code is the implementation of the Undo/Redo system.
-More than 30 actions are implemented (expand/collapse, change GroupBy, select/unselect, generate a call graph…).
+We developed more than 30 actions (expand/collapse, change GroupBy, select/unselect, generate a call graph…).
 These actions are relatively low level in the structure.
-While they act on the entire system they are not coupled with the controller, the UI rendering or the layout computation.
+While they act on the entire system they are not coupled with the controller, the UI rendering, or the layout computation.

 • The two lowest components are Base and Model.
 Both contain few logic and are used by almost all other components.

-Ideally the GraphControl class shouldn’t be entangled with the GraphController class.
+Ideally, the GraphControl class shouldn’t be entangled with the GraphController class.
 These two classes have been developed together.
 See below the coupling graph between GraphController and GraphControl.
 It has been obtained by double-clicking the red arrow between the two classes.
-It wouldn’t be difficult to introduce an interface to inject one implementation in the other one but we didn’t do it (see below the coupling graph between the two classes) .
-This is the key when it comes to care for maintainability: which move will offer the highest ROI?
+It wouldn’t be difficult to introduce an interface to inject one implementation into the other one but we didn’t do it (see below the coupling graph between the two classes).
+This is the key when it comes to caring for maintainability: which move will offer the highest ROI?
 Not everything has to be perfect just for the sake of it.
-Experience shows that having only two classes entangled does not impact much the maintainability.
+Experience shows that having only two classes entangled does not impact maintainability.
 We estimated that spending our resources to satisfy the two principles has a better ROI in the long run.

 Coupling Graph between GraphController class and GraphControl class